+3.2.3.
 Charitable giving.
-Donating to a worthy cause is certainly viewed by many as a virtue, and many people wish to appear to others to be generous or to care about others who are disadvantaged or about other good causes.
-DellaVigna et al. (2012) conduct a field experiment involving door-to-door fund raising for a local children's hospital and an out-of-state charity.
-The experiment randomized whether households received: a flyer on their door telling the resident that they would return the next day at a specific time to ask them to donate; a similar flyer but with an additional box allowing the resident to request that they not be disturbed; or a regular, unannounced solicitation at the door, with no flyer at all.
+Donating to a worthy cause is certainly viewed by many as a virtue, and many people wish to appear to others to be generous or to care about those who are disadvantaged or about other good causes.
+DellaVigna et al. (2012) conduct a field experiment involving door-to-door fund-raising for either a local children's hospital or an out-of-state charity.
+The experiment randomized whether households received a flyer on their door telling the resident that they would return the next day at a specific time to ask them to donate; a similar flyer but with an additional box allowing the resident to request that they not be disturbed; or a regular, unannounced solicitation at the door, with no flyer at all.
 They find that households are less likely to answer the door when they receive either of the flyers.
 This result is consistent with households facing social pressure to donate; they would prefer not to, but also wish to avoid the social image concern associated with having to tell a person face-to-face that they do not want to donate.

+3.2.4.
 Effort in the workplace.
 Social image concerns have also been explored in a number of workplace settings.
-For example, Mas and Moretti (2009) find that when more productive cashiers in a super market enter a shift, other workers experience productivity gains as well.
-However, these effects are only for those who are in the line of vision of the more productive worker, thus making effort observable, and zero otherwise.
-Further, the effects are greater among workers who interact more with the more productive worker.
-These results suggest workers exert more effort due to social pressure; workers that can be seen work harder because they want to be seen as a good worker or a hard worker by their more productive peer.
-And the pressure is greater more when the other party is someone whose opinion they presumably care about more.
-The test also allows the authors to separately test social image concerns from externalities or learning, since these latter factors should affect all workers in the shift, not just that the more productive worker can see themselves.
+For example, Mas & Moretti (2009) find that when more productive cashiers in a supermarket enter a shift, other workers experience productivity gains as well.
+However, these effects occur only for those workers who are in the line of vision of the more productive worker, thus making effort observable, and zero otherwise.
+Furthermore, the effects are greater among workers who interact more with the more productive worker.
+These results suggest that workers exert more effort due to social pressure; workers who can be seen work harder because they want to be seen as a good worker or a hard worker by their more productive peer.
+The pressure is greater when the other party is someone whose opinion they presumably care more about.
+The test also allows the authors to test social image concerns separately from externalities or learning because these latter factors should affect all workers in the shift, not only those whom the more productive worker can see.

-Other studies focusing on the value of awards and recognition in the workplace may also reflect effects driven by social image concerns (though in many of these cases we cannot rule out some alternative explanations).
-Ashraf at al. (2014a) find that among Zambian health workers, the possibility of having performance recognized in a newsletter improves performance.
-Ashraf et al. (2014b) show that condom sales in Zambia can be promoted effectively by non-financial rewards.
-Kosfeld and Neckermann (2011) find that students hired for a simple data task worked harder when they were told in advance that there would be a public recognition of top performers.
-Since this was a short term job with no opportunities for gains, and the award carried no financial gain, social image concerns likely account for the improvements in effort.
+Other studies focusing on the value of awards and recognition in the workplace may also reflect effects driven by social image concerns (although in many of these cases we cannot rule out some alternative explanation).
+Ashraf et al. (2014b) find that among Zambian health workers, the possibility of having performance recognized in a newsletter improves performance.
+Ashraf et al. (2014a) show that condom sales in Zambia can be promoted effectively by nonfinancial rewards.
+Kosfeld & Neckermann (2011) find that students hired for a simple data task work harder when they are told in advance that there will be public recognition of top performers.
+Because this was a short-term job with no opportunities for gains, and the award carried no financial gain, social image concerns likely account for the improvements in effort.
 The effect of awards can also operate through status competition.
-Ager, Bursztyn and Voth (2016) find evidence consistent with this motivation among German pilots in World War II: peers of pilots who were publicly recognized with symbolic awards tried harder, increasing their score of aerial victories significantly during the next months.
+Ager et al. (2016) find evidence consistent with this motivation among German pilots in World War II: Peers of pilots who were publicly recognized with symbolic awards tried harder, increasing their score of aerial victories significantly during the following months.